For more reading, visit the table of contents for articles on dimensionality reduction suite.

 Where is my viSNE analysis?

-The viSNE analysis can be found on the Experiment Summary page of the original Cytobank Experiment alongside SPADE analyses under the “Advanced Analyses” section.
-A viSNE analysis can be cloned and it will show up in the Inbox as a cloned experiment.
+The viSNE analysis can be found on the Experiment Summary page of the original Cytobank Experiment alongside SPADE or CITRUS analyses under the “Advanced Analyses” section.
+It is also possible to access a viSNE analysis via the dropdown viSNE shortcut menu at the top of the experiment page.
+A viSNE analysis can be cloned and it will show up in the Experiment Manager as a cloned experiment.

 Does viSNE downsample or upsample data?

 Unlike SPADE, viSNE does not do any downsampling or upsampling of the data selected for analysis.
 The data selected for viSNE analysis during setup are used in their entirety throughout the analysis.
 The only downsampling that may occur is a result of having more events in the source files than are selected for viSNE.
-In this case, the original files are randomly downsampled from the population(s) selected in order to meet the user-entered event count for the viSNE run.
+In this case, the original files are randomly downsampled based on proportional or equal event sampling as specified when setting up the dimensionality reduction analysis

 I am not allowed to run viSNE, why?